datoviz/datoviz/docs/userguide.md

 # The last argument represents the optional data transfer flags (typically 0).
 dvz.point_position(visual, 0, n, pos, 0)
 ```

-The coordinate system is as follows:
+The coordinate system is defined as follows:

-* **x**: left to right (-1..1)
+* **x**: left to right (-1 to 1)
-* **y**: bottom to top (-1..1)
+* **y**: bottom to top (-1 to 1)
-* **z**: front to back (0..1)
+* **z**: front to back (0 to 1)

-The positions must be provided in a normalized coordinate system (normalized device coordinates, or NDC, in computer graphics terminology).
-Your data is typically not in this range so you'll need to normalize it manually to the [-1..1] interval before passing it to Datoviz.
+Positions must be provided in a normalized coordinate system, known as normalized device coordinates (NDC) in computer graphics terminology.
+Since your data is typically not in this range, you'll need to manually normalize it to the [-1 to 1] interval before passing it to Datoviz.

-Datoviz v0.2 does not yet provide builtin axes nor data normalization features, but that will come in v0.3.
+Datoviz v0.2 does not yet include built-in axes or data normalization features, but these will be introduced in v0.3.

 ### Color

-Colors are passed as RGBA 4*`uint8` values.
-Use opacity values < 255 in the last component (`a` for alpha) to define transparent elements.
+Colors are passed as RGBA values, each represented by four `uint8` values.
+Use opacity values less than 255 in the last component (the alpha channel, `a`) to create transparent elements.

 ### Textures

-Textures are used by the `image` (2D textures), `mesh` (2D textures) and `volumes` (3D textures) visuals.
-See the [examples](examples.md) for more details.
+Textures are used in the `image` (2D textures), `mesh` (2D textures), and `volume` (3D textures) visuals.
+Refer to the [examples](examples.md) for more details.

-For example, here is how to create a 2D texture and pass it to an `image` visual:
+For example, here’s how to create a 2D texture and apply it to an `image` visual:

 ```python
 # Assuming rgba is a 3D NumPy array (height, width, 4).